Ideamaxwu/biggy/README.md

 * Pluggable Engines

-* Automatic dataflow
+* Automatic Dataflow

-* Intelligent Analysis
+* Intelligent Management

 ## Bonus
 * Interactive TOOLs to build your own BDMS by just a few steps